SIXTH FORM CURRICULUM

 The school offers a secure and safe environment where children are challenged in order to gain the necessary skills in academic, social, sporting and aesthetic fields.
 We emphasise the development of the individual but also encourage students to see themselves as valued and productive members of our school and the wider community.

-We continue to follow the National Curriculum for England and Wales and offer a wide array of A-levels and the Extended Project Qualification (EPQ).
+We continue to follow the National Curriculum for England and Wales and offer a wide array of A-levels, BTECs and the Extended Project Qualification (EPQ).
 Students are expertly guided through their two-year study by experienced subject specialists.

 With a variety of pathways available to students, we are able to tailor our provision and timetable to suit each student.
 We work back from each student's interests and aspirations to ensure that upon graduation they are able to next the next step on to university, an apprenticeship, or their chosen career.

 Alongside our academic provision, JAS students are supported by our unique ETHOS programme; this includes our Study and Life Skills programme which develops essential skills for when students move to university, our Options and Aspirations program, and our Tutor programme which gives students access to learning support when required.

-For more information, download our Sixth Form Prospectus or our Academic Provision Handbook
+For more information, download our Sixth Form Prospectus.

 Upon applying to join JAS Sixth Form students will be invited to attend a guidance interview with our Options and Aspirations Advisor.
 Guidance interviews provide personalised advice based on aspirations, and students will discover appropriate courses and pathways available to them at JAS.

 We know that there is an apparent correlation between a student’s passion and their likelihood to succeed, therefore whether attending a guidance meeting, or independently perusing our academic provision we advise students to consider, firstly, their interest and enthusiasm for the subject; secondly, the potential to help access university courses; and, thirdly, to think about their career aspirations.